commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 // instantiating a CustomObjectSync final CustomObjectSync customObjectSync = new CustomObjectSync(customObjectSyncOptions);

-// execute the sync on your list of tax categories CompletionStage<CustomObjectSyncStatistics> syncStatisticsStage = customObjectSync.sync(customObjectDrafts);
+// execute the sync on your list of custom object drafts CompletionStage<CustomObjectSyncStatistics> syncStatisticsStage = customObjectSync.sync(customObjectDrafts);
 ````
 The result of the completing the `syncStatisticsStage` in the previous code snippet contains a `CustomObjectSyncStatistics`